ushahidi/platform/docs/frequently-asked-questions.md

   The most common reasons for this error:

   * You have used the wrong url in the BACKEND\_URL key of your platform-client .ENV file.
 Check that when you access the URL in the browser + /api/v3/config it returns a valid json.
 It should look like this when you call the /api/v3/config endpoint for your API: [https://qa.api.ushahidi.io/api/v3/config](https://qa.api.ushahidi.io/api/v3/config)
   *  The server is failing for some reason.
 If the server is failing, it will likely show an error either in the browser when you call the API URL or in the server logs, which you can see in files contained within {the\_platform\_install\_dir}/storage/logs.
-Check the errors in the log-- often you will see that there is a permissions error somewhere, or a directory is missing, which you can solve yourself.
+Check the errors in the log, as often you will see that there is a permissions error somewhere, or a directory is missing, which you can solve yourself.

   When reporting issues, please note that we will need as much information as you can provide to be able to help you, so please start by checking all of the above, and then contact us with the information you found through[  the Ushahidi gitter](http://gitter.im/ushahidi/Community) channel.
 Including details about your development environment, what you have tried doing to solve it, what you were doing when this error occured, and your log files are critical in order for us to help you get set up.